cristianstanescu/angular-alerts/README.md

 }
 ```

-That's all, the **angularNotifications** directive will display: "Your are not Donald Draper!" as
+That's all, the **angularjsNotify** directive will display: "Your are not Donald Draper!" as a
-a Twitter Bootstrap alert.
+Twitter Bootstrap alert.

 Multiple errors will be displayed individually.

 #Dependencies

-Other than the obvious AngularJS, [lodash](https://lodash.com/), because I'm lazy and it's awesome.
+Tested on AngularJS 1.3.15 with [lodash](https://lodash.com/) 3.8.0.